From My Heart

 • The Dragon is that power integrated—ethically held, acknowledged, embodied, and relational.

-• We don’t chase or slay the Dragon; through practice, we become it.
+• We don’t chase or slay the Dragon; through practice, we learn to embody it.

 To Those Along the Way